MicheleVerriello/MicheleVerriello/README.md

 - ⚡ Fun fact: ...
 -->
 😄 I'm a software engineer and I’m currently working as a backend software engineer with Java technologies.<br>
-🌱 I’m currently try to improve into DSA and design patterns.<br>
+🌱 I’m currently trying to improve into DSA and design patterns.<br>

 ### Reach me on